torvalds/linux/Documentation/media/uapi/v4l/vidioc-querystd.rst

 the set must contain all standards supported by the current video input or output.

-Please note that drivers shall *not* switch the video standard automatically if a new video standard is detected.
+.. note:: Drivers shall *not* switch the video standard automatically if a new video standard is detected.
 Instead, drivers should send the ``V4L2_EVENT_SOURCE_CHANGE`` event (if they support this) and expect that userspace will take action by calling :ref:`VIDIOC_QUERYSTD`.
 The reason is that a new video standard can mean different buffer sizes as well, and you cannot change buffer sizes on the fly.
 In general, applications that receive the Source Change event will have to call :ref:`VIDIOC_QUERYSTD`, and if the detected video standard is valid they will have to stop streaming, set the new standard, allocate new buffers and start streaming again.

 Return Value